finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.92
+- Bug-Fix: Tapping Cards
 - Game-Play: Rotate Tokens/Dice/Stacks

-## Active Sprint
-- Bug: Sometimes stacks will duplicate the bottom two cards below the stack, creating another stack underneath
+- Deck-Editor: Card Zone should move containing scrollrect
 - Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card
 - Game-Play: Face-Up Stacks (Always reveal the top card); default based on bottom
 - Game-Play: Rename Stacks
-- Game-Play: Refine tap button and add tap functionality to card zones
-- Deck Editor: Card Zone should move containing scrollrect

 ## Backlog - 2023 Q4
 - Game-Creation: Edit Button in Games Management Menu